gzrjzcx/Citybloxx_ML/README.md

 To use the two agents, you may need drag the model files from `/Assets/CBX_RL/Assets/ML_Agents/models/CCM` to the brain component of `WoodenPiece` game object prefab.
 Therein, the CCM directory corresponds to auto-stack agent and DDA directory refers to DDA agent.
 There are several different trained models for different effects you can try.

 #### For Training
-If you want to continue the training of intelligent agents, you will need to clone the fork of ML-Agents agent in my gitHub.
+If you want to continue the training of both intelligent agents, you will also need to clone the fork of [ML-Agents](https://github.com/gzrjzcx/ML-agents) repo in my gitHub.
 Because I have modified some source codes of ML-Agents toolkit for higher training performance.
+For example, I have added a flag `--rf` to specify the reward function.
+You need to specify this flag when training.